-In conclusion, these active ingredients are suitable for your skin, whether taken as supplements, topically or eaten.
+In conclusion, these active ingredients are suitable for your skin, whether taken as supplements, topically, or eaten.

-Remember, beauty comes from inside – so a good diet with a lot of vitamins and minerals is very good to your skin.
+Remember, beauty comes from inside – so a proper diet with a lot of vitamins and minerals is very good to your skin.
 For more information about vitamins, minerals, and health in general, check out our posts: https://abundance7.com/category/health/

 In our health section you can find interesting articles about: